import pandas as pd

 - Define the search method (optimization)

-- Implement some sort of validation technique and collect the corresponding performance metrics
+- Implement a validation technique and collect the corresponding performance metrics

-- Evaluate the results on unseen data with the chosen model
+- Evaluate the chosen model on unseen data

 - Interpret the results